12 steps to financial wellness – Step 1: How to Track Your Spending

 3. Review and categorize your purchases

 When completing this step, don’t forget to include any automated payments you may rarely think about, such as subscription fees and insurance premiums.
-Another great feature of MX Money Management is that it shows you all your subscriptions in a tab.
-It shows when they are due or get deducted from you account and makes it easier to not forget about.
+Another great feature of Money Management by MX is that it shows you all your subscriptions in a tab.
+It shows when they are due or get deducted from you account and makes it easier to not forget.

 Tracking your spending and identifying your money drains is the first step toward greater financial awareness and responsibility.
 Use the tips outlined here to successfully master the skill of tracking your spending.